ientebib/auto_equity_recovery/documentation/meta_yml_migration_procedure.md

 ## Guide to Processor Configuration

 For a complete guide to the processor system including detailed descriptions of all available processors, their parameters, and generated columns, please refer to the `documentation/python_processors_guide.md` file.

+* **Note:** The old python_flags_manager.py and all flag-based logic are deprecated and removed.
+Migrate all recipes to use processor-level controls and output_columns.